Innexin: Structure

 Innexins have four transmembrane segments (TMSs) and, like the vertebrate connexin gap junction protein, innexin subunits together form a channel (an "innexon") in the plasma membrane of the cell.
-Two innexons in apposed plasma membranes can form a gap junction.
+Two innexons in apposed plasma membranes can form a gap junction channel.
 Innexons are made from eight subunits, instead of the six subunits of connexons.
 Structurally, innexins and connexins are very similar, consisting of 4 transmembrane domains, 2 extracellular and 1 intracellular loop, along with intracellular N- and C-terminal tails.
 Despite this shared topology, the protein families do not share enough sequence similarity to confidently infer common ancestry.

 Pannexins are similar to innexins and are usually considered a sub-group, but they do not participate in the formation of gap junctions and the channels have seven subunits.

 Vinnexins, viral homologues of innexins, were identified in polydnaviruses that occur in obligate symbiotic associations with parasitoid wasps.
 It was suggested that vinnexins may function to alter gap junction proteins in infected host cells, possibly modifying cell-cell communication during encapsulation responses in parasitized insects.